MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mstcpip-h.md

 # Mstcpip.h

 This section contains kernel mode network driver topics for the Mstcpip.h header.
-This header is included in the Windows SDK as it is also shared with user mode applications that interact with network drivers.
+This header is included in the Windows SDK as it is also shared with user mode networking applications.

 The Mstcpip.h header contains definitions for Microsoft-specific extensions to the core Winsock definitions.